 Limiting tasks and plans is useful for the following reasons:

 Bolt is bundled with several plans and tasks that might not be useful in your project.

 You might have written a task or plan that is only used by another task or plan, and you don't want your users to run that task or plan directly.

-	To control what plans and tasks appear when your users run
+To control which plans and tasks appear when your users show project content,

 tasks keys to your